zeroibc/my-mac-os/README.md

 2. [iTerm](https://www.iterm2.com/) (recently moved completely to using the command line for all my development needs, this is probably the best terminal emulator out there that exists, have it assigned to caps + tab and can open it on demand at any time that I want) (really powerful and great tool)
 3. [2Do](http://www.2doapp.com/mac) (I love [GTD methodology](http://gettingthingsdone.com/fivesteps/), this application is phenomenal with helping me organise my tasks and things I want to do and achieve, has global quick add with a hotkey, lists, priorities, powerful search and a lot more) (really reccomend it)
 4. [SnippetsLab](https://www.renfei.org/snippets-lab/) (a very powerful code snippet manager that I have intergrated very heaviliy in my workflow, with [recent addition](https://www.renfei.org/snippets-lab/press-release/whats-new/osx-1.6.html) of its own alfred workflow, retrieving the snippets that you need it staggeringly fast.
 Use it as my own personal programmer's notepad with code and lots and lots of comments
-5. [Day One](http://dayoneapp.com/) (probably the best journal writing application there is, use it every day to write my Day Evaluation and many other small little tidbits of text with thoughts, plans and experiences that I have had) (if you don't journal, I really suggest you to start, it really is a very powerful mind cleanser and acts as a wonderful history record of your life)
+5. [Day One](http://dayoneapp.com/) (probably the best journal writing application there is, use it every day to write my [Day Evaluations](http://www.nikitavoloboev.xyz/post/day-evaluations/) and many other small little tidbits of text with thoughts, plans and experiences that I have had) (if you don't journal, I really suggest you to start, it really is a very powerful mind cleanser and acts as a wonderful history record of your life)
 6. [Mindnode](https://mindnode.com) (make all of my weekly plans in there, found it to be a very powerful tool for that, however planning to expand its use to have it be used for almost every planning and structuring work I need to do before starting any project of mine) (wonderful application that is a real joy to use)
 7. [Ulysses](http://www.ulyssesapp.com/) (all your writing in one place is the motto and the underlying design of the app.
 Very powerful search, freedom of structure, great themes and export to markdown / PDF.
 Really promotes you to write with its great design and features) (moved to it from [Byword](https://bywordapp.com/) and [iaWriter](https://ia.net/writer) that I used before, having a one place database for all my writing for me was the selling point of the app)
 8. [Pixave](http://www.littlehj.com/) (always wanted to organise the mess that my media files were, moving all of my photographs, gifs that I have saved over the years to one place that is easiliy searchabe and is again just a joy to use was very valuable for me) (probably the best application there exists for storing and organising all of your photographic media content)